Sign in for exclusive products and special discounts.

 Living Democracy in the Progressive Era

-The Teacher Manual contains detailed instructions on how to implement the unit.
-It describes how to conduct the project, how to develop problem-solving skills and awareness, and how to lead students into considering all sides of the situation.
+The Teacher Manual for the Hull House problem-based learning (PBL) unit contains detailed instructions on how to implement the unit.
+It describes how to conduct the project, how to help students develop problem-solving skills, and how to guide students to consider all sides of the situation.

 National Association for Gifted Children Curriculum Award-Winner!